linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 ### View Date and Time

-- Hover the mouse pointer over the Time icon in Dock to view the current time, date and day of the week.
+- Hover the cursor over the Time icon in Dock to view the current time, date and day of the week.
 - Click the Time icon to open Calendar.

 ### Enter Shutdown Interface